Social equity

-Social equity is concerned with justice and fairness of social policy based on the principle of substantive equality.
+Social equity holds that social policy should be based on the principle of substantive equality.

-Since the 1960s, the concept of social equity has been used in a variety of institutional contexts, including education and public administration.
+Since the 1960s, the political principle of social equity has been used in a variety of institutional contexts, including education and public administration.

-Social equity within a society is different from social equality based on formal equality of opportunity.
-Providing hearing aids for the deaf would be considered social equity as it furthers the ability of people to equally partake in society, whereas if they received no aid, they would be treated completely equally to others, but they would not have these opportunities.
+Social equity is different from the social equality principle based on formal equality of opportunity.
+For example, providing hearing aids for the deaf would be considered social equity as it furthers the ability of people to equally partake in society, whereas if they received no aid, they would be treated completely equally to others, but they would not have these opportunities.

 Overview

 Definitions of social equity differ, but they all emphasize justice and fairness.
 Equity includes the role of public administrators, who are tasked with ensuring that social services are distributed fairly.
 This means considering historical and current inequalities among groups, as fairness is influenced by this social and historical context.

 In public administration

 Attention to social equity in the field of public administration in the United States arose during the 1960s, amid growing national awareness of civil rights and racial inequality.
 (Note: See also Riccucci, N.M.
 2021.
 Managing Diversity in Public Sector Workforces.
 New York: Routledge.)

-The National Academy of Public Administration defines social equity as “The fair, just and equitable management of all institutions serving the public directly or by contract; the fair, just and equitable distribution of public services and implementation of public policy; and the commitment to promote fairness, justice, and equity in the formation of public policy.”
+The National Academy of Public Administration defines social equity as "The fair, just and equitable management of all institutions serving the public directly or by contract; the fair, just and equitable distribution of public services and implementation of public policy; and the commitment to promote fairness, justice, and equity in the formation of public policy."

 In 1968, H. George Frederickson articulated "a theory of social equity" and put it forward as the 'third pillar' of public administration.
 Frederickson was concerned that those in public administration were making the mistake of assuming that citizen A is the same as citizen B, ignoring social and economic conditions.
 His goal was for social equity to take on the same "status as economy and efficiency as values or principles to which public administration should adhere."

 Community policing is one approach towards social equity in policing.